To learn more about the frenulum, read the previous article Short Tongue Frenulum: To Cut or Not to Cut?

 The cost for this kind of surgery is about $250.
 This includes the consultation and same-day procedure.
 If not, add $60 for the consultation visit.
 Post-op check-ups are included in the price.

-After the procedure, the professional could suggest specific exercises using your finger in the mouth of your baby over the next two weeks to avoid the tongue or lip band reattaching.
+After the procedure, the professional could suggest specific stretching and suctioning exercises using your finger in the mouth of your baby 3 to 5 times a day over the next two weeks (up to 4 weeks) to avoid the tongue or lip band reattaching.
 Yes, you read that right!
 Despite cutting your baby’s frenulum of the tongue, nature may, over time, reattach it.
 This is why exercises are important to prevent this reattachment and to increase tissue flexibility.
 Re-evaluation takes place two weeks later, during the check-up to, see if you should continue with the exercises.